dasnoopy/moslight-themes/README.md

 ## My GTK3 and Gnome Shell themes

-A collection of simple GTK2/GTK3 and Gnome shell themes made in the sparetime.
+A collection of simple GTK2/GTK3/GTK4 and Gnome shell themes made in the sparetime.

 **MecOS** is the current maintained theme and it works **only** for latest gnome version (current is vers.
-3.38.x).
+40.x).

-- GTK3 3.24.23 or above is required for gtk3 theme.
-For GTK2 and other requirements check the end of this readme..
+- GTK3 3.24.26 or above and GTK4.0x or above is required for gtk3/4 theme.
+- For GTK2 and other requirements check the end of this readme..

 ![MosArc GWF](https://raw.github.com/dasnoopy/moslight-themes/master/Screenshots/MecOS.png)

-MecOS folder contain **only** GTK2, GTK3 and Gnome Shell theme
+MecOS folder contain **only** GTK2, GTK3 and GTK4 and Gnome Shell theme

 **MecOS** is yet another osx inspired theme and it is deeply based on these others works: